Pilotwings 64

-is an amateur flight simulator game developed by Nintendo and Paradigm Simulation and published by Nintendo for the Nintendo 64.
+is a 1996 flight simulation video game developed by Nintendo and Paradigm Simulation and published by Nintendo for the Nintendo 64.
 It was one of three launch titles for the Nintendo 64 in Japan as well as Europe and one of two launch titles in North America, along with Super Mario 64.
 Pilotwings 64 is a sequel to Pilotwings for the Super Nintendo Entertainment System, which was a North American launch game for its respective console in 1991.
 Also like that game, Pilotwings 64 received production input from Nintendo producer and EAD General Manager Shigeru Miyamoto.

 Pilotwings 64 puts the player in control of one of six pilots as they try to earn pilot licenses through various forms of aviation.
 The events are flying an autogyro, using a jet pack, and hang gliding.
 Several bonus tasks are offered, such as skydiving and a human cannonball test.
 The game also puts focus on allowing the player to freely explore its detailed 3D environments, most notably a miniature representation of the United States.

 The game received positive review scores and praise from gaming publications and news sources alike for its visual presentation and flying controls.
 Similar to its SNES predecessor, Pilotwings 64 serves to demonstrate the graphical capabilities of its gaming hardware.
 Although the flight simulator did not enjoy the same commercial success as its fellow launch game Super Mario 64, Pilotwings 64 nonetheless went on to sell over one million copies worldwide.
-The game received its first official re-release on the Nintendo Switch Online + Expansion Pack on October 13, 2022.
+The game received its first official re-release on the Nintendo Classics service on October 13, 2022.